AVSystem/Anjay/doc/sphinx/source/BasicTutorial/BT4_CustomObject/BT_CO3_FixedInstanceWritable.rst

 any modifying operation (writing a value, creating or deleting an Object Instance) requires explicitly defined transaction handlers.
-``anjay_transaction_handler_NOOP`` placeholder will be used for now, see :ref:`SingleInstanceWritable-transactional` for an actual implementation of these.
+``anjay_transaction_handler_NOOP`` placeholder will be used for now, see :ref:`FixedInstanceWritable-transactional` for an actual implementation of these.

 .. highlight:: c
 .. snippet-source:: examples/tutorial/custom-object/writable-multiple-fixed/src/main.c